It Happened - The Second Wave Is Here

 In a similar way, owning cruise line stocks such as Carnival (CCL) or Royal Caribbean (RCL) poses a meaningful risk, which also holds true for other hospitality stocks or the industry ETF (DJUSTT).

 Brick-and-mortar focused retailers could be vulnerable as well.
 This is especially true for retailers in malls that sell products that are easily bought online, which includes companies such as Macy's (M) and Kohl's (KSS).
 Even if there is no direct lockdown, consumers may still choose to not shop in these rather dense environments, instead opting to purchase clothes, perfumes, etc. online.
-Not all brick-and-mortar retailers will be impacted in a similar manner, however, companies such as Lowe's (LOW) and Home Depot (HD) have done well during the first wave, and may do well during a second wave, too.
+Not all brick-and-mortar retailers will be impacted in a similar manner.
+However, companies such as Lowe's (LOW) and Home Depot (HD) have done well during the first wave, and may do well during a second wave, too.

 We are not bearish on oil stocks overall, as scrapped growth projects will result in higher oil prices a couple of years down the road (this is what we believe, at least).
 In the near term, however, oil stocks may trade on short-term movements in oil prices, and on near-term expectations for oil demand, thus it seems possible that the oil industry (XLE) could be subject to declining share prices if new cases continue to climb.